The F-150 continues to be a workhorse but it adds more tech, advanced safety features, and a hybrid version for the 2021 model year.

 Every F-150 comes with standard FCW and AEB with pedestrian detection.

-Ford just announced that a new all-electric truck is in the works, resurrecting the Lightning name but this time aiming for the eco market instead of a performance edge.
+Ford's new all-electric truck, resurrected the Lightning name, is aiming for the eco market instead of a performance edge.